vuongducphuong/documentation/content/applications/finance/accounting/payments/batch_sdd.rst

 customers can sign a mandate that authorizes you to collect future payments from their bank accounts.
 This is particularly useful for recurring payments based on a subscription.

-You can record customer mandates in Odoo, and generate `.xml` files containing pending payments made with an SDD mandate.
+You can record customer mandates in Leansoft, and generate `.xml` files containing pending payments made with an SDD mandate.

 .. note::